LinlyBoi/FCDS-Server-Plans/Server Network Requirements.md

->## 2. Range of *Random high* ports forwarded for various services (VPN,ssh)
+## 2. Range of *Random high* ports forwarded for various services (VPN,ssh)
->- Most automated attacks target common ports for certain services for example:
+- Most automated attacks target common ports for certain services for example:
->  1. port 22 for ssh (bruteforce logins)
+  1. port 22 for ssh (bruteforce logins)
->  2. 25 for smtp (spam emails)
+  2. 25 for smtp (spam emails)

->
->- To avoid most automated attacks we select random high ports for the server's private services (excludes the faculty website)
+- To avoid most automated attacks we select random high ports for the server's private services (excludes the faculty website)

->Example services:
+- Example services
->1.
-Gitlab instance
+	1. Gitlab instance
->2.
-PostgreSQL database
+	2. PostgreSQL database
->3.
-OpenVPN server
+	3. OpenVPN server
->

->## 3. SSL certificates for the VPN server and clients
+## 3. SSL certificates for the VPN server and clients

 # Website solutions
 >## 1. Direct link with static IP OR Dynamic DNS to handle the machine IP address potentially changing (requires the port forwarding mentioned above still)